mr-umar/Data-Erasure-Script/README.md

 ## Notes 📝
 - **Email Rate Limits**: Gmail may limit the number of emails sent in a short period.
 The script includes a delay to mitigate this.
-- **Error Handling**: The script provides feedback for any errors encountered while sending emails.

 ## Disclaimer ⚠️
 This script is provided for informational purposes and should be used responsibly.
 Ensure you have the legal right to request data deletion from the listed brokers.